⚠ Mississippi Eviction Notices: Mississippi Late Rent (3-Day) Generic Late Rent Lease Violation Payment Plan

 ⚠ Mississippi Cure Period

-The 3-day period begins on the date of proper service.
+The 3-day period begins when the tenant receives the notice; Mississippi adds no days for mailing.
 Improper service (wrong method, missing party, etc.) voids the notice and requires re-service.
 Filing eviction before the 3 days expire results in dismissal of the case in Mississippi.

 Consequences if Not Cured